andrew1007/mrfa-demo/article/part4.md

 ## Other Operation Benchmarks

-It should be no surprise that other parts of the app benefit in the exact same way.
-The performance differences at extreme complexity are colossal, but impractical.
-So the benchmarks to use will be a traditionally high-complexity: at complex speed.
+Other parts of the app benefit equally.
+Performance differences at extreme complexity are colossal.
+But the level of complexity isn't realistic for most applications.
+Benchmarks analysis will use medium complexity.

 Here are some statistics for the nerds.
 For the non nerds, here is the summary: On average, the
 - Average speed increase: 100%